 Get to know version 7.1

 Squarespace 7.1 has a different interface than Squarespace 5.
-When you log into your site, you'll see your website on the right, and a panel with the Home Menu on the left.
+When you log into your site, your website appears on the right, and a panel with the Home menu appears on the left.
 Your website starts with some pre-populated demo content.
 You can delete these pages and start fresh, or replace it with your own content.

 Tip: If you don't see the left panel after logging in, click the expand arrow in the top-right corner of your site.